Timekeeping, Hours & Payroll

 If an employee works for more than one department, they cannot be clocked in more than one department at a time.

 Direct Deposit: SWOSU offers an Automatic Clearing House (ACH) service that provides for direct deposit to an employee's account.
-Employees are paid through direct deposit, with the exception of part-time and seasonal workers.
+Employees are paid through direct deposit, with the exception of part-time workers.

 Pay Discrepancies: In the event there is a perceived error in the amount of pay, individuals should contact HR.

 Breaks: For the benefit of the employee, SWOSU provides paid rest periods of up to 15 minutes per four-hour period.
-Rest periods are subject to revocation or modification by supervisors as workload demands vary.
+Rest periods are subject to revocation or modification by supervisors.
 Rest periods are to be taken in the middle of the work period and are not intended to modify lunch time or the beginning or ending of work shifts.
 Lunch breaks, if taken, are to be a minimum of 30 minutes.
+Employees are expected to stay on campus during paid break times.
+Individuals needing to leave campus for personal errands, should clock out during such times.

 Flex Time: SWOSU recognizes the benefit of, where feasible, providing employees with a degree of flexibility in their work schedules.
 Therefore, supervisors are able to assign the work shifts for their employees.
-This practice is allowed only when an adjustment of the normal workday does not adversely impact the services provided or total hours worked each week.
+This practice is allowed only when an adjustment of the normal workday does not adversely impact the services provided.
+Flex hours that would impact total hours worked each week will need approval from HR.

 Volunteering on Campus: Non-exempt employees may not volunteer their time for on-campus activities that are substantially similar to their SWOSU job.
 Individuals who wish to volunteer their time for non-similar job duties or functions must obtain prior approval from HR.